Buffett and Munger—A Study in Simplicity and Uncommon, Common Sense – Peter Bevelin

 • Try to formulate the opposing argument better than the opponents (p.
 114)

-• relate with knowing creation is about debate and reconfiguration.
+• relate with knowledge creation is about debate and reconfiguration

 • Medical maxim, first do no harm. (p.
 114)